jacobbokaj/skill-and-routine-expo/README.md

 # Welcome to your Expo app 👋
 # 🧠 Skill & Routine Tracker
-# (The project is not done, so this README.md file is not done)
+# (This project is in development, so this README.md file is not done)

 This app helps you **track how much time you spend on developing specific skills**, building healthy routines, and staying motivated by visualizing your daily progress.
 It’s built to support **consistency**, **self-awareness**, and **personal growth**.